zingsurfer/newmeow/README.md

 To see if tests pass, run `python manage.py test`.

 ## Design
-This is what NewMeow currenly looks like:
+This is what NewMeow currently looks like:

 <img width="658" alt="screen shot 2019-01-09 at 6 06 48 am" src="https://user-images.githubusercontent.com/36902512/50902493-3c79f500-13d8-11e9-82a6-d5ac278f30b2.png">